Anand19987i/dashboard/README.md

 ```
 ## Dark Mode Feature
 Dark mode was added to the dashboard to reduce eye strain during prolonged periods of analysis, as it is frequently used by administrators.

+## Pagination and Sortable Table Feature
+This feature adds pagination and sortable table headers to the users table.
+Clicking on a column header will sort the table data based on that column, either in ascending or descending order.

 ## Modular Functions